/112. Path Sum

 Trees54.5% acceptance

-Given the root node of a binary tree and an integer sum_target, return True if there exists a root-to-leaf path in the tree such that the sum of the node values along the path equals sum_target.
-A leaf node is defined as a node with no children.
+Given the root node of a binary tree (as a TreeNode object) and an integer sum_value, return True if there exists a root-to-leaf path in the tree such that the sum of the node values along the path equals sum_value.
+A leaf node is defined as a node with no left or right children.

 Example 1